arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 candy_day1 = [8, 15, 16, 11, 12]
 candy_day2 = []
 for i in candy_day1:
-    if i < 10: #tests to see if each student has less than 10 pieces of candy j = i + 1
+    if i < 10: #tests to see if each student has fewer than 10 pieces of candy j = i + 1
     else:
         j = i